 What Do The Reviews Say?

-- Customer service was excellent and easy to access.
+- Customer service is excellent and easy to access.

-- Trust and safety were established through HyreCar’s scam vetting process.
+- Trust and safety are established through HyreCar’s vetting process.

-- Costs of maintenance and depreciation are built into the price of the rental, rather than being covered by you (were you to use your own vehicle for ridesharing.
+- The costs of vehicle maintenance and depreciation are built into the price of the rental.
+You’d have to pay these yourself if you owned your own car.

-- It provides flexibility: it’s fairly easy and quick to get in and out of rentals.
+- HyreCar provides flexibility, meaning it’s pretty simple and quick to get in and out of rentals.

 How It Works

-- Create an account with Facebook, Gmail, or your email account and wait for approval.
+- You create an account with Facebook, Gmail, or your email account.
+Then, wait for approval.

 - Arrange for vehicle pick up with the owner.
 You can also have the car delivered for a fee.
-Present your license at pick up.
+(HyreCar owners do not charge a fee to deliver a rented vehicle to a driver) Then present your license at pick up.

 - Return the car at the location you’ve arranged with the owner, after filling the car up with gas.

-- Create a free account, describe your car and upload photos, and keep a calendar of car availability updated for potential drivers.
+- Create a free account.
+Describe your car in detail and upload quality photos of it.
+Keep your calendar of car availability updated for potential drivers.

 - Pick your car back up from the driver at the arranged time and location.
-Make sure you rate them when it’s all done!
+Make sure you rate your experience with the driver when it’s all done.

 Turo’s cancellation policy is as follows: